 You have two days to work on the project in the class.

 Presentation dates TBD.

-1) If doing a google slideshow, make the font size big and bold.
+1) For the google slideshow, make the font size big and bold.
 What can be easy to read off of an iPad can be difficult to read when it is projected.

 2) Don’t read straight off of the slides.
 You should already know what information is on the slide being shown and be able to summarize it.
 You could use flash cards or another iPad which will allow you to face your audience as you speak.
 Speak loud and clear.

 3) Each slide should not be text heavy.
 Keep everything short and sweet.